Best overall Celestron Nature DX ED 12x50

 Depending on your brand preference and requirements binoculars can be pretty expensive, but the good news is you really don’t have to spend a fortune to get a pair that's right for you.
 My favorite overall pick is the Celestron Nature DX ED 12x50.

-For the ultimate long-distance viewing, I'd recommend the Canon's 10x42L IS WP which has built-in image stabilization to keep your far-reaching views smooth and steady.
-If you're just starting out in bird watching or need something simple to keep in your car, I highly recommend the Nikon Prostaff P3 8x42 - which I rated as the best value binoculars in our guide.
+For the ultimate long-distance viewing, I'd recommend the Canon's 10x42L IS WP which has built-in image stabilization to keep your far-reaching views smooth and steady, if you're just starting out in bird watching or need something simple to keep in your car The I would highly recommend the Nikon Prostaff P3 8x42 - which I rated as the best value binoculars in our guide.

-For nearly two decades Sebastian's work has been published internationally.
-Originally specializing in Equestrianism, his photos have been used by The Fédération Equestre Internationale (FEI), The Jockey Club, Horse & Hound, and more.
-As well as being a pro sports photographer, he is also a big country sportsman who can be often found in or around the shooting field, sailing on the open sea, or taking part in other country pursuits, and quite often has either a pair of binoculars, a monocular or a scope in his hand.
+For nearly two decades Sebastian has been pro sports photographer.
+Originally specializing in equestrianism, his photos have been used by The Fédération Equestre Internationale (FEI), The Jockey Club, Horse & Hound, and more.
+He is also a big country sportsman who can often be found in or around the shooting field, sailing on the open sea, or taking part in other country pursuits – usually with a pair of binoculars in his hand.

 Best binoculars in 2024